-7 Exeter was designed by Peabody and Stearns, architects, and built ca. 1872 for building contractor George Wheatland Jr., for speculative sale, one of three contiguous houses (7-9-11 Exeter).
+7 Exeter was designed by Peabody and Stearns, architects, and built in 1872 for building contractor George Wheatland, Jr., for speculative sale, one of three contiguous houses (7-9-11 Exeter).

 7 Exeter was not listed in the 1876 Blue Book.

-During the 1880-1881 season, it was the home of coal merchant Henry Kenney Horton, Jr., and his wife, Marian Glyde (Bigelow) Horton.
+During the 1880-1881 season, 7 Exeter was the home of coal merchant Henry Kenney Horton, Jr., and his wife, Marian Glyde (Bigelow) Horton.
 They had lived at 254 Beacon during the previous season.
 By the 1882-1883 season, they were living at 287 Beacon.

 7 Exeter was not listed in the 1882 Blue Book.

 By the 1882-1883 winter season, Catharine Thomas was once again living at 7 Exeter.